mrakgr/Trading-Journal/journal_2025.md

 I am worried that EF Core might not support all the necessary SQL features that I need.

 10:15am.
 What the fuck.
 Why did VS Code suddenly start lagging as I am writing in this journal.
 It caused me to misclick and now I am dealing with merge conflicts all of a sudden.

+10:25am.
+Let me start.
+Time to program.
+I am starting to look forward to this.